-In Figure 12 the scans for three different surface conditions of copper in the same water are compared.
-The conditions are hard, half-hard and hard with heat treatment (simulation of hard soldering).
-Below that the corresponding scanning electron micro-graphs are shown.
+In Figure 12 the scans of three different surface conditions of copper in the same water are compared.
+One of the pipes had received a heat treatment before testing.

-Figure 12 Galvanodynamic scans of three different surface conditions of copper in the same water and the corresponding SEMs
+Figure 12 Galvanodynamic scans of three different surface conditions of copper in the same water

 It can be recognised that the different surface conditions can be elucidated quite well using the technique of galvanodynamic polarisation.
 This electrochemical technique is based on slightly disturbing the corrosion system at the phase boundary between material and corrosion medium using small amounts of direct current.
-The magnitude of the resulting potential shift depends among others on the consistency of the inner surface of the copper tubes directly at the phase boundary.
+The magnitude of the resulting potential shift depends among others on the consistency of the inner surface of the copper pipes directly at the phase boundary.